BitterDer/BreakThroughTechVerizon/README.md

 # Break Through Tech - Team Verizon
 Repository for Break Through Tech Team Verizon.
 Break Through Tech is year-long program that aims to help students obtain the skills needed to excel in AI technology.
-My partner, Stephanie Reyes, and I worked alonsgide Verizon engineers to train computer vision models to sort phones by brand and color using custom datasets.
+My partner, Stephanie Reyes, and I worked alongside Verizon engineers to train computer vision models to sort phones by brand and color using custom datasets.

 Libraries: pytorch, opencv, numpy, matplotlib, pyYAML